-- 4. If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached, or who suspects/observed the bullying. - 5.
-The HoS must be informed immediately - 6.
-A clear account of the incident will be recorded in writing either by the victim or the member of staff recording the victim's verbal statement - 7.
-The HoS will interview all concerned and will record the incident on the school's MIS - 8.
-Parents will be kept informed by the HoS. - 9.
-Class teachers will be kept informed and asked to monitor the situation - 10.
-A range of sanctions will be used as appropriate and in consultation with all parties concerned.
-These sanctions could include: verbal or written warnings, restrictions of break and lunchtime activities, fixed term and in the event of persistent bullying, permanent exclusion.
-Where appropriate the HoS may inform the police.
-Such incidents include: - violence or assault, - theft - repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages - hate crimes.
+- 1. If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached, or who suspects/observed the bullying. - 2.
+Staff will gather further information as required to fully understand the situation and this will be recorded on CPOMS - 3.
+A member of the SLT will be informed - 4.
+A member of the SLT will interview all concerned and will record the incident on CPOMS - 5.
+Parents will be kept informed by a member of the SLT. - 6.
+Class teachers will be kept informed and asked to monitor the situation - 7.
+A range of appropriate consequences will be used in consultation with all parties concerned.
+These consequences could include: verbal warnings, restrictions of break and lunchtime activities, fixed term and in the event of persistent bullying, permanent exclusion.
+Where appropriate the Principal may need to inform the police.

+Such incidents include:

+- violence or assault,

+- theft

+- repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages

+- hate crimes.

-11. There will be a biannual audit and analysis of incident logs and interventions to continually improve practice.
+- 8. There will be a termly audit and analysis of incident logs to ensure that cases of potential bullying are addressed swiftly